NVIDIA-AI-IOT/torch2trt/README.md

 * network - The TensorRT network that is being constructed.

-* method_args - Positional arguments that were passed to the specified Torch function.
+* ``ctx.method_args`` - Positional arguments that were passed to the specified PyTorch function.
-* method_kwargs - Keyword arguments that were passed to the specified Torch function.
+* ``ctx.method_kwargs`` - Keyword arguments that were passed to the specified PyTorch function.
-* method_return - The value returned by the specified Torch function.
+* ``ctx.method_return`` - The value returned by the specified PyTorch function.
-* trt_tensors - A dictionary mapping Torch tensors (by hash value) to TensorRT tensors.
+* ``ctx.trt_tensors`` - A dictionary mapping PyTorch tensors (by hash value) to TensorRT tensors.
 The converter must the set values for any output Tensors.
-Otherwise, if a later function uses the Torch tensor, and there is not an associated TensorRT tensor in the map, results may be unexpected.
+Otherwise, if a later function uses the PyTorch tensor, and there is not an associated TensorRT tensor in the map, results may be unexpected.

 Please see the ``torch2trt.py`` module for more examples.